astronomer/docs/astro/configure-deployment-resources.md

 ### Celery executor

 The Celery executor is the default for all new Deployments.
 It utilizes a pool of workers and communicates with them to delegate tasks.
 Astronomer uses [Worker autoscaling logic](configure-executors.md#worker-autoscaling-logic) to determine how many workers run on each worker queue on your Deployment at a given time.

-The Celery executor manages a pool of worker Pods that are each allocated a certain amount of CPU and memory.
-A single worker Pod can run multiple tasks at a time.
-Astronomer uses [Worker autoscaling logic](configure-executors.md#worker-autoscaling-logic) to determine how many workers run on each worker queue on your Deployment at a given time.

 The Celery executor is a good option for most use cases.
 Specifically, the Celery executor is a good fit for your team if: